jorishr/datastructures/trees/trees.md

 The height for node x is the longest path from node x to a leaf node.
 The height of a leaf node is 0.

-The height of the root node is considered the tree height, thus the longest possible path from root to leaf node.
+The height of the root node is considered the tree height or tree depth, thus the longest possible path from root to a leaf node.
 Height of an empty tree is -1 or null.

 ## Binary tree
 A BINARY tree is a tree whereby each node can have at most TWO child nodes, a left and right node.
 Thus each node has zero, one or two children.